-Classic Car Insurance Age
+Cheap Classic Car Insurance – Age Dependent

 What is a modern classic?

-Purchasing insurance for your classic car is not the same as purchasing insurance for the car you drive every day.
+Purchasing car insurance is not the same as purchasing insurance for the car you drive every day.
 When it comes to car collectibles, there are many factors including the age of the classic car, how it’s going to be used, and how it will be registered.
 There are many definitions of “classic car,” and they can differ greatly.
 If your car is 10 years or older and is not used for everyday use it may well qualify for one of our cheap classic car insurance age policies.

-For insurance and registration purposes, the age of a classic car, in most cases, is at least 20 years old but not more than 40 years old.
-If you are planning to register it as a classic, keep in mind that it should have its original design and specifications. meaning any restoration must remain consistent with the way the car was originally built, including the kinds of materials used in the interior and the kind of parts used in the engine.
+For registration of classic car insurance, age of the car in most cases is at least 20 years old but not more than 40 years old.
+If you are planning to register it as a classic, keep in mind that it should have its original design and specifications.
+Meaning, any restoration must remain consistent with the way the car was originally built, including the kinds of materials used in the interior and the kind of parts used in the engine.

 In general, if the car has a bona-fide car club behind it and the vehicle is deemed to be ‘collectable’ then it may well qualify for one of our competitive and cheap classic car insurance schemes.

 Not sure if yours is a classic?
-Or the classic insurance age in regards to insurance from Peter Best?
-Please call us on 01376 574000 we can help you get cheap classic car insurance for your classics.
+Or the classic car insurance age in regards to insurance from Peter Best?
+Please call us on 01376 574000 and we can help you get cheap classic car insurance for your classics.